-This article describes 8051 Microcontroller Architecture.
+This article describes the Architecture of 8051 Microcontroller.
 A microcontroller is a programmable integrated circuit (IC) that contains a small CPU, RAM, and I/O pins.

 The 8051 microcontroller was developed by Intel Corporation in 1981.
 Initially, it was built using NMOS technology.
 But the NMOS technology needs more power.
 So, later Intel introduced a new version of the 8051 microcontrollers based on CMOS technology.
-This is called 8051.
+They Draw the Architecture of 8051 Microcontroller which is called 8051.

 The 8051 microcontroller is an 8-bit microcontroller.
 The 8051 microcontroller has an 8-bit processor which means, it can operate on 8-bit data at a time.
 It is the most commonly used microcontroller.
 The 8051 microcontroller is available in 40-pin DIP (Dual Inline Package), 128 bytes RAM, 4 kb ROM, and two 16-bit timers.
 The 8051 microcontroller has four parallel 8-bit ports which are programmable and addressable based on requirements.
 The on-chip crystal oscillator frequency is 12 MHz and is integrated into it.
 Microcontroller 8051 has a 16-bit address bus and an 8-bit data bus.